ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

 1. Move the changes which have been merged into the release from the dev page to the new release notes page for the version.
 1. Find dependencies which have been updated since last release and add them to the bottom of the release notes.
 1. Update the [user manual](https://github.com/ISISComputingGroup/ibex_user_manual/wiki) with any relevant changes
-1. Visit each instrument on which code will be released and check for changes which have been made which are not summarised on the [IBEX wiki](https://github.com/ISISComputingGroup/IBEX/wiki#instrument-information).
-Do this by running `git status` in the EPICs directory and looking at the diff and comparing with those changes.

 ### Testing
 One or more people should do [manual system tests, using this page](Manual-system-tests).